 Keep focused on the goal of making money

-As a day trader, I don’t have the ability to spend time thinking about anything other than whether the market will go up far enough for me to make a profit if I buy, or fall far enough to make a profit if I short.
-I make several assumptions that allow me to not worry about anything other than the price action on the chart that I am trading.
-It is impossible for me to know if my assumptions are true, but they are consistent with the price action, and if I later conclude that I am wrong, I will then change my assumptions.
+As a day trader, I don’t think about anything other than whether the market will go up far enough for me to make a profit if I buy or fall far enough to make a profit if I short.
+I make several assumptions that allow me to not worry about anything other than price action .
+It is impossible for me to know if my assumptions are true, but they are consistent with the price action.
+If I later conclude that I am wrong, I will then change my assumptions.

-Although I watch and day trade a 5 minute candle chart during 99% of every day and have for 27 years, I also make some trades based on the 60 minute, daily, weekly, and monthly charts.
-I use options most of the time when I trade those higher time frames, but I use the same price action techniques that I do when I trade 5 minute charts.
+I have watched and traded a 5 minute candlestick chart during 99% of every day for over 30 years.
+However, I also make some trades based on the 60 minute, daily, weekly, and monthly charts.
+I use options most of the time when I trade those higher time frames.
+But, I use the same price action techniques that I do when I trade 5 minute charts.